CBN's RPI has had extensive national media coverage through the years

 Since Collegiate Basketball News first published the RPI back in 1991, the RPI, or Rating Percentage Index, has gone from an unknown acronym to the most widely talked about basketball computer rating system in the land.
 As a college basketball fan, you have seen the RPI published in your local newspaper, heard local and national sports talk show hosts discuss it, and listened to broadcasters mention it on-air during local, regional and nationally televised college basketball contests.
 It remains one of the most intriguing and mysterious aspects of the selection and seeding process for both the men's and women's NCAA tournaments.

-Jim Sukup, Editor and Publisher of The RPI Report, The Women's RPI Report, and The Bracketology Report and founder of CBN, began writing a monthly column titled The RPI Report in the November, 2005 issue of the prestigious publication Basketball Times.
+Jim Sukup, Editor and Publisher of The RPI Report and The Women's RPI Report, and and founder of CBN, began writing a monthly column titled The RPI Report in the November, 2005 issue of the prestigious publication Basketball Times.
 Sukup writes about RPI-related topics, statistics, the NCAA tournament, and anything else that may be on his mind.
 Grab a copy of BT (or better yet, go to BasketballTimes.com and subscribe) to check out Sukup's latest article and to take in the thoughts and commentary of some of the best basketball writers in the country.
+Sukup also produced The BracketBusters Report, an industry newsletter similar to the Reports for those involved in selecting and paring teams for the BracketBusters events from 2004 through 2013.

 CBN's most recent major print contribution was to the ESPN College Basketball Encyclopedia: The Complete History of the Men's Game, which was published in October of 2009.
 CBN and Jim Sukup contributed RPI rankings for the 1990-91 through the 2004-05 seasons for the Encyclopedia.
 It includes the top 50 teams in the RPI, including Division I records, schedule strength rating and rank, and RPI rating and RPI rank.
 The Encyclopedia is a book no college basketball fan, either serious or casual, should be without.